cognitedata/inso-extpipes-cli/README.md

         with:
           config_file: ./configs/example-config-extpipes.yml
 ```

-# Contribute
+## Contribute

 1. `poetry install`
 2. To run all checks locally - which is typically needed if the GitHub check is failing - e.g. you haven't set up `pre-commit` to run automatically:

    - `poetry install && poetry shell`
    - `pre-commit install`  # Only needed if not installed
    - `pre-commit run --all-files`

-## Semantic Versioning
+## Versioning

-- Uses `semantic-release` to create version tags.
-- The rules for commit messages are conventional commits, see [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary%3E)
-- Remark: If version needs change, before merge, make sure commit title has elements mentioned on `conventionalcommits`
-- Remark: with new version change, bump will automatically update
+- Remark: with new version change, manually changes required in
   - the version on `pyproject.toml`
   - the version in `src/extpipes/__init__` (used by `--version` parameter).
+  - the `action.yml` file